noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 # Identity and Access Management (IAM)

-- authnz for logging into an account and signing API calls
+- authnz for:
-  - IAM is not for app-level access, only for humans
+  - IAM users and groups: humans logging into an account and signing API calls
-  - use role-based access for machines
+  - IAM roles: assumed by an entity (humans/machines) for temporary access to AWS credentials

 ## my thoughts